Book Club: Grit, by Angela Duckworth

 We know that everyone hears a ‘no’ sometimes, and that’s OK, we want to continue nurturing a growth mindset among our staff.

-We acknowledged how passionate our staff is, and how important our culture is to fostering that, no matter what the project is.
+We acknowledged how passionate our staff is, and how important it is that our culture fosters passion, no matter what the project is.

 Everyone works harder when it’s to the benefit of others, whether that’s work for the Foundation, or supporting people on our team who we respect and cherish.
 We want to keep those flames burning bright.